Hardik-Jain-08/employee-payroll/README.md

 ## Usage

 1. Start by using Live Server.
+2. Run the json server to get your db running by typing the command. `npx json-server ./DB/db.json` in your terminal.
-2. Open your browser and navigate to `http://localhost:3000` to see the application in action.
+3. Open your browser and navigate to `http://localhost:3000` to see the application in action.

 ## Design